-The 2011 Grammys ended with a major shocker, as Canadian indie rockers Arcade Fire beat out platinum pop stars Eminem, Lady Gaga and Katy Perry for the night’s big award, Album of the Year, for “The Suburbs.”
+The 2011 Grammys ended with a major shocker as Canadian indie rockers Arcade Fire beat out platinum pop stars Eminem, Lady Gaga and Katy Perry for the night’s big award, Album of the Year for “The Suburbs.”

-The seven-member ensemble expressed shock over the unexpected win, opting for an encore performance in lieu of a laundry list of thank yous.
+The eight-member ensemble expressed shock over the unexpected win, opting for an encore performance in lieu of a laundry list of thank yous.
 Despite finishing a BMX-themed performance of “Month of May” just moments before their big announcement, Arcade Fire hijacked the stage to perform a beaming rendition of “Ready to Start,” a song that ironically challenges the big business aesthetic that the band confronts with its do-it-yourself independent attitude.

 The band got a bit more vocal about their win in the press room after their final performance.
 “Were we more surprised than Barbra Streisand or less surprised?” the band joked.